Swap Dynamics in Single-Peaked Housing Markets: Related works

-Following the development of multi-agent systems, fully decentralized procedures have been defined through the idea of local exchanges between agents. \cite{sandholm1998contract} considered the problem of reallocating tasks among individually rational agents. \cite{aziz2016optimal} investigated different complexity problems in this setting. \cite{endriss2006negotiating} and \cite{chevaleyre2010simple} respectively characterized the class of deals and the class of preferences required to reach socially optimal allocations, while communication complexity issues were explored in \citep{endriss2005communication,dunne2005}. \cite{chevaleyre2007reaching} focused on reaching efficient and envy-free allocations.
+Following the development of multi-agent systems, decentralized procedures have been defined through the idea of local exchanges between agents. \cite{sandholm1998contract} considered the problem of reallocating tasks among individually rational agents. \cite{aziz2016optimal} investigated different complexity problems in this setting. \cite{endriss2006negotiating} and \cite{chevaleyre2010simple} respectively characterized the class of deals and the class of preferences required to reach socially optimal allocations, while communication complexity issues were explored in \citep{endriss2005communication,dunne}. \cite{chevaleyre2007reaching} focused on reaching efficient and envy-free allocations.
 Similar procedures were also introduced in the area of two-sided matching \citep{roth1990random,ackermann2011uncoordinated}.
 The idea of using swap-deals was explored for instance by \cite{abbassi2013fair}, who studied barter exchange networks. \cite{gourves2017object}, \cite{saffidine2018constrained} and \cite{huang2019object} studied dynamics of swap-deals by considering an underlying social network constraining the possible interactions of the agents, albeit in a centralized perspective, and focusing on complexity issues.
-These results were recently extended by \cite{BentertEtAl2019}. \cite{brandt2019convergence} studied the convergence of swap-deal to Pareto-optimal allocations in house, marriage and roommate markets.
-Allowing three instead of two agents to take part in a deal is a natural extension. \cite{kondratev2019minimal} established for instance that an allocation is popular in a house market if and only if no (majority) improving exchanges between 3 agents exist.
+These results were recently extended by \cite{BentertEtAl2019}. \cite{brandt2019convergence} studied the convergence of swap-deals to Pareto-optimal allocations in housing, marriage and roommate markets.